-(https://CPRITGrants.org).
-Only applications submitted through this portal will be considered eligible for evaluation.
-The PD must create a user account in the system to start and submit an application.
-The Co-PD, if applicable, must also create a user account to participate in the application.
-Furthermore, the Application Signing Official (a person authorized to sign and submit the application for the organization) and the Grants Contract/Office of Sponsored Projects Official (an individual who will help manage the grant contract if an award is made) also must create a user account in CARS.
-Applications will be accepted beginning at 7 AM central time on November 11, 2019, and must be submitted by 4 PM central time on February 12, 2020.
+(an individual who will help manage the grant contract if an award is made) also must create a user account in CARS.
+Applications will be accepted beginning at 7 AM central time on November 16, 2020, and must be submitted by 4 PM central time on February 10, 2021.
 Detailed instructions for submitting an application are in the Instructions for Applicants document, posted on CARS.